 At Sotera Health, we are steadfast in our commitment to our mission, Safeguarding Global Health®.
-Our work helps to ensure the safety of millions of patients and healthcare workers around the globe, as well as the communities in which we operate and our 3,000+ global team members.
-While our high-quality testing, safe and reliable sterilization services and Cobalt-60 supply expertise enable the safety of the global healthcare industry, it is our team's commitment to living our mission every day that makes an extraordinary difference.
+Our work helps to ensure the safety of millions of patients and healthcare workers around the globe, as well as the communities in which we operate and each of our 3,000 global team members.
+While our high-quality laboratory testing, our safe and reliable sterilization services and our Cobalt-60 supply expertise enables the safety of the global healthcare industry, it is our team's commitment to living our mission every day that makes an extraordinary difference.